RelFost/Relfost.Plugins/README.md

 ### Step 2: Instantiate the Dependies Class

-Instantiate the `Dependies` class with the list of dependencies and an optional callback hook name.
-If the callback hook name is not provided, it defaults to "OnAllDependiesLoaded".
+Instantiate the `Dependies` class with the list of dependencies, an optional callback hook name, and an optional callback function.

 ```csharp
 Dependies dependenciesManager = new Dependies(dependencies);